git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 You will sometimes see this in `.sh` files, which at their header,

-ZSH and Bash should be able to understand POSIX shell you write.
+ZSH and Bash should be able to understand POSIX shell script you write.